wwatson4506/TeensyRA8876-8080/README.md

   - TestDMA_FB --------------------> More ASYNC and DMA testing using frame buffer callbacks.
   - writeRotatedRect_ra8876 --> Displays images and color bars with rotation.
 - treedee -------------------------------> Demonstrates a spinning 3D wire cube.
 - UserDefinedFonts ----------------> Demonstrates loading  user define fonts into pattern ram.
-Can also be loaded from an SD card or USB drive.
+Fonts can also be loaded from an SD card or USB drive.